Bug report #3530

 If I take any other "sane" application, i.e. LO Writter, changing page orientation from portrait to landscape will also change also orientation of printout to match my page settings in LO Writter and I don't have to do extra hops to get printouts matching my document layout.

-#3 Updated by Borys Jurgiel over 8 years ago
+#3 Updated by Borys Jurgiel about 9 years ago

 I believe you talk about two different issues.
 One is a real bug, that the printout orientation doesn't affect printer driver (I can confirm it, see the second screenshot).